Date: 26 July 2015. Finding Your Boat

 improvements slowly, even an inadequate boat can become superior

 with time and effort.
 Plus cash.
 You cannot do it for nothing.
 My

 Seaweed still is not done seven years into ownership.
 She is closer, but

 Next, stop by your local five and dime store.
 They are called dollar

 stores nowadays.
 Buy a package of those little spiral notepads.
 You

 want the small ones that fit into your pocket.
 The idea is to look

 poor, unprepared, but interested.
 As much as I love my boat cards

 Intriguing Possibilities (boat cards)]

-a friend suggests they are too fancy for boat shopping.
+a friend suggested they are too fancy for boat shopping.